kmezhoud/bioCancer/README.md

 - Explore: Quickly and easily summarize, visualize, and analyze your data
 - Cross-platform: It runs in a browser on Windows, Mac, and Linux
 - Reproducible: Recreate results and share work with others as a state file or an [Rmarkdown](http://rmarkdown.rstudio.com/) report
-- Programming: Integrate Radiant's analysis functions into your own R-code
+- Programming: Integrate bioCancer's analysis functions into your own R-code
 - Context: Data and examples focus on business applications

 <iframe width="640" height="375" src="https://www.youtube.com/embed/ioHopyfD2f0" frameborder="0" allowfullscreen></iframe>

 #### Explore

-CancerPortal is interactive.
+bioCancer is interactive.
 Results update immediately when inputs are changed (i.e., no separate dialog boxes).
 This greatly facilitates exploration and understanding of the data.

 #### Cross-platform

-CancerPortal works on Windows, Mac, or Linux.
+bioCancer works on Windows, Mac, or Linux.
 It can run without an Internet connection and no data will leave your computer.
 You can also run the app as a web application on a server.

 > **Note:** For Windows users with data that contain multibyte characters please make sure your data are in ANSI format so R(adiant) can load characters correctly.